malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 The Journal of Open Source Software (JOSS) provides peer-review guidelines for scientific software. [@joss-reveiw-criteria]

-In addition to the peer review of the software as a whole, for larger or more important software projects the peer-review takes place on *every* change made.
+As projects change and develop the original review of the work becomes outdated, particularly for projects which are widely used and trusted, the peer-review takes place on *every* change made.
 For example the Gromacs project requires approval from multiple authors before any change is incorporated into the main code base. [@Pall2015]